w3f-community/asylum-item-nft/pallets/asylum-game-distribution/README.md

-# Asylum Game Distribution System Module
+# Asylum Game Distribution System Pallet

-A simple, secure module for dealing with asylum games and tickets
+A simple, secure module for dealing with Asylum games and tickets

 ## Overview